Lean body mass averages increase from every level of play from high school to the

 Gerald T. Mangine, Predictors of Fielding Performance in Professional Baseball Players

 Developing yourself as an athlete through an offseason of weight training and good nutrition is the best way to maximize dynamic athletic performance in baseball.
-If you want to dominate your position and reach your highest potential you need an individualized nutrition plan to reach your goals.
+If you want to dominate your position and reach your highest potential you need a nutrition plan to reach your goals.
 This isn’t a cookie cutter diet plan.
 This is developing a daily meal plan of how much you need to be eating, what you need to be eating when you need to be eating it and a coach who knows how to make adjustments to avoid hitting plateaus.

 What do you get?

 The 3x Cookbook